"The Church. Triumphant, Militant, Suffering"

 By Rene De Cramer

-The subject of what the Catholic Church is fills a multitude of books and, even in a lifetime of contemplation, could not be fully uncovered in the mind of a single person.
-Therefore, in order to keep this brief, I intend to introduce the subject from only three of many possible angles.
+For the sake of brevity, I intend to introduce the subject from only three of many possible angles.
 It should not be assumed that this article constitutes the entirety of what a person should understand about what the Catholic Church is nor should it be considered as an argument by which I expect to convert you by the end of your reading it.
 It is merely what I would consider a solid introduction from the perspective of having had this conversation many times and developing an experience of what information I think most people are looking for (and usually don't get) when they ask this question.

 WHAT DOES THE WORD "CATHOLIC" MEAN?